-Finely mince the garlic and add to the yogurt.
-Start with 3 cloves first, and add more if you want it more garlicky.
+Smash, then finely mince the garlic and add to the yogurt.
+Start with 3 cloves first, then add more if you want it more garlicky.

-Add the lemon juice, dill, salt, and pepper, then stir all together well.
+Add the lemon juice, dill, salt, and pepper, and stir all together well.

 Cover with sarap wrap and chill in refrigerator until ready to use.

 NOTE: This recipe is very versatile.
 I’ve given you a base to start from but you could really make it to suit your own tastes.
 If you like lots of cucumber, you could add more; if not, add less.
 If you want it more lemony, add more lemon juice; or less.
 Same with the garlic and dill.
 Just play around with the amounts till the sauce is to your liking.
 Otherwise, the base recipe is great as is.